-A. ABA Model Rule 8.4(g) Would Operate as a Speech Code for Attorneys.
+A. ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) Would Operate as a Speech Code for Attorneys.

-There are many areas of concern with the proposed rule.
+There are many areas of concern with Proposed Rule 8.4(g).
 Perhaps the most troubling is the likelihood that it will be used to chill lawyers' expression of disfavored political, social, and religious viewpoints on a multitude of issues in the workplace and in the public square.
 Because lawyers often are the spokespersons and leaders in political, social, or religious movements, a rule that can be employed to discipline a lawyer for his or her speech on such issues should be rejected as a serious threat to freedom of speech, free exercise of religion, and freedom of political belief.